-Other food web flows that were inferred by the inverse method that are not otherwise known include interactions with the detrital pools.
-In both the NABE and WAP 1996 models, the total throughput in the detritus pool was about 1/4 of the primary production.
+Other food web flows that were inferred by the inverse method not otherwise measured include interactions with the detrital pools.
+In both models, the total throughput in the detritus pool was a substantial portion of the primary production.
 In an inverse analysis of a plankton food web off Southern California, Jackson and Eldridge (1992) also found detritus was an active component, receiving large contributions from sinking phytoplankton and making significant contributions to the dissolved organic matter pool.
-In the NABE carbon solution, the dissolution of detritus made up 13% of the input to the DOC pool.
+In the NABE carbon solution, the dissolution of detritus made up 55% of the input to the DOC pool.
 In an inverse analysis of a plankton food web of the Takapoto Atoll in French Polynesia, Niquil et al. (1998) suggested that detritus played an important role providing food for all of the zooplankton components.
-In the NABE carbon solution there was no consumption of detritus by zooplankton, however in an independent nitrogen solution (Daniels 2003) all of the zooplankton components consumed detritus.
-This discrepancy (carbon-free detritus) is not possible in nature and future solutions should use a C:N ratio to force the carbon and nitrogen solutions to be more consistent with each other.
-In the WAP models, detritus was consumed by almost all of the zooplankton components in 1996 and all except for microzooplankton in 1999.
+In the WAP carbon solution, all of the zooplankton classes consumed detritus with the protozoans consuming 7% of the net primary production (Table2).
+However, in the NABE solution there was no consumption of detritus by the zooplankton.